astronomer/docs/astro/trial.md

 ## Next steps

-After Astronomer creates your cluster, you're ready to start deploying and running DAGs on Astro.
+You're now ready to start deploying and running DAGs on Astro.
 Complete the following tasks to get your first DAG up and running on Astro:

 1. [Create a Deployment](create-deployment.md).
 A Deployment is an Astro Runtime environment that is powered by the core components of Apache Airflow and where you can run DAGs.
 2. [Install the Astro CLI](cli/install-cli.md).
 The Astro CLI is an open source command line interface for developing Airflow DAGs on your local machine and deploying them to Astro